-STUDENT RIGHT-TO-KNOW AND CAMPUS SECURITY ACT: Bishop State is in compliance with the Federal Student Right-to-Know Act and Campus Security Act regarding the College's safety policies.
-Statistical Data regarding completion/persistence rate of all programs is available in the Office of Admissions.
+Bishop State is in compliance with the Federal Student Right-to-Know Act and Campus Security Act regarding the College's safety policies.
+Statistical Data regarding completion/persistence rate of all programs is available in the Office of Admissions and Campus Police.
+This data is also found in the Appendix in the back of this Student Handbook.